How do you know if the menopause has started?

 - Reduce your caffeine intake.
 As hard as it sounds try reducing your caffeine intake, as caffeine has been linked to women having more frequent flushes.

 - Drink less alcohol.
 In some women alcohol can trigger hot flushes so you might want to consider limiting your intake.
-You can use our alcohol calculator to check you’re drinking sensibly.

 - Talk openly to colleagues.
 If the menopause is affecting your performance at work, talk to your co-workers and line managers, who are there to support you.
 For example, you may wish to explore other working arrangements that will help you to cope better with your symptoms.